 QUALITY ASSURANCE IN THE DEPARTMENT OF ENERGY

 When properly implemented, the principles and requirements form a management system to plan, perform, assess, and improve work.
-The requirements are performance oriented and offer unlimited implementation flexibility.
-The DOE quality management system moves beyond the traditional quality assurance requirements that had become narrowly focused on safety systems, paper, compliance, and inspections.
-The management system is designed to link with an organization's strategic plan to support mission achievement and the delivery of products and services.
+The requirements are performance oriented and offer implementation flexibility.
+The DOE quality management system moves beyond the traditional quality assurance requirements that had become narrowly focused on compliance, and inspections.
+The management system is designed to link with an organization's strategic plan to support mission achievement and the delivery of products and services that meet customer expectations.
 The Department’s commitment to environment, safety, and health also relies, upon work being conducted within an effective management system.
-DOE line managers and contracting officers must understand these two fundamental purposes for the QA requirements and ensure the QA Order and rule are specified in each major contract (including those contracts using the Work Smart Standards process to satisfy DOE Acquisition regulation 48 CFR 970.5223-1).
+DOE line managers and contracting officers must understand these two fundamental purposes for the Quality Assurance (QA) requirements and ensure the QA Order and QA Rule are specified in each major contract (including those contracts using the Work Smart Standards process to satisfy DOE Acquisition regulation 48 CFR 970.5223-1).

 The Office of Quality Assurance is responsible for DOE's QA policy and requirements, and for providing assistance with QA implementation.
 Identifies DOE QA Policy, Regulation, Orders, Guides, and Standards.